 Approaches are diverse: from prediction and mitigation, to resilient and appropriate design and management.
 This includes sustainable land management (SLM) and coastal management in the non-built environment and appropriate building materials, methods and architectural design in built environments.

-Prediction can be in the form of meterological observation; weather and climate modelling, identifying high risk zones, forecasting, early warning systems, and geological observation for example monitoring seismic activity, water levels and flows, identifying natural geographic features and phenomena, such as plate tectonics - plate convergence zones, volcanoes and volcanic activity.
+Prediction can be meterological observation: weather and climate modelling; identifying high risk zones; forecasting; early warning systems; and geological observation e.g. monitoring seismic activity, water levels and flows.
+It can also include identifying natural geographic features and phenomena such as plate tectonics and volcanic activity.

-Mitigation can be in the form of evacuation plans and provision of emergency services, aid relief methodologies, relief programs and organisations as well as desiging flood catchment and flood defenses, such as barriers, and coastal defences.
-Many prediction and mitigation approaches are largescale and undertaken at the National Government level, whilst aid relief is undertaken at a range of scales, by a mixture of specialist and more general programs, from small and specialist NGOs and Charities, to large International NGOs and International refugee aid, relief and rehabilitation programs.
+Many prediction and mitigation approaches are large-scale and undertaken at national government level, whilst aid relief is carried out at a range of scales, from small and specialist NGOs and charities, to international NGOs and refugee aid, relief and rehabilitation programs.

 52 Climate Actions has several practical actions: Design for wildfires; Design for high winds; Design for floods; and Learn to survive an emergency.